 How can kitchen shutters regulate light and heat?

 For comfort when you’re cooking and eating, and safety when you’re preparing food, it’s vital that you can control the sunlight that comes in through your kitchen windows so the room doesn’t overheat and the light doesn’t dazzle you.

 Shutters provide the control and subtle adjustment necessary.
 You can angle the slats to deflect the sun but keep the room light-filled on hot days.
 Open the slats, and light will flood in, then close them at night for a kitchen that feels cozy.
 For kitchens with a great outlook on to the yard or beyond, shutters also have the benefit of folding neatly out of the way so you can make the most of the view.

-Why are window shutters a stylish solution?
+Are plantation shutters a stylish solution?

-Whatever the look you want to create with your scheme, our wooden or vinyl shutters are the ideal kitchen window treatment.
+Whatever look you want to create with your scheme, our wooden or vinyl shutters are the ideal kitchen window treatment.
 They work in more traditional or contemporary rooms, and come in a range of styles.
 If boosting light is vital, café style shutters are a great choice.
 They cover just the lower section of the window for privacy and light control, and leave the upper part open for daylight to enter the room unimpeded.

 Shutters will dress French windows and patio doors as well as windows, of course, and it’s easy to combine solid panels with louvered sections in half solid designs to suit the glazing.